Danil-Dorokhin/guts_wrapper/README.md

 ## Beyond the Veil of Loading

-The `guts_wrapper` enigma unfurls before the audacious seeker, an arcane tool born from the eldritch depths of code, an artifact to contend with the inscrutable chaos that is Redux.
+Hey hey people, the `guts_wrapper` enigma unfurls before the audacious seeker, an arcane tool born from the eldritch depths of code, an artifact to contend with the inscrutable chaos that is Redux.
 This artifact provides the `GutsWrapper`, a spectral entity to navigate the ebb and flow of loading states within the realms of React.

 ## Installation Ritual